It is important to always know in what phase the price is at a certain moment.

 The reason we use LTFs in conjunction with HTFs is because the same concepts work across all TFs.
 That is because the price does not know time and time does not know the price.

-HTF vs. LTF Something important that we must learn to correctly identify is our largest structure, because for example; If we see that we have a bullish Daily and Weekly structure and the price is creating an HH, we expect a pullback at some point.
+Something important that we must learn to correctly identify is our largest structure, because, for example, if we see that we have a bullish Daily and Weekly structure and the price is creating an HH, we expect a pullback at some point.

-When the pullback begins, in TF of 4h or 1h it will seem that it is a trend change and many get confused there.
-It is key to interpreting the TR and the structure so as not to get confused.
+When the pullback begins, in TFs of 4h or 1h it will seem that it is a trend change and many get confused there.
+It is key to interpret the TR and the structure so as not to get confused.
 The 4h-1h pullback will only be a correction to Discount prices, to reach POIs and mitigate them and then continue with its HTF trend.

 That is why multi-timeframe analysis is crucial.
 Combining our understanding of Structure and Timeframes will help us to have a solid foundation to anticipate what is most likely to happen in the market.